dfuse-io/docs/content/guides/graphql.md

 The _dfuse Search_ engine exposed through the GraphQL endpoint has a few pecularities that are worthy to note here:

 1. The cursor property is chain-wide, and is returned with each result, so you can pick up where you left off at each transaction, and not worry that a block has been partially applied.
 2. It navigates forks in a slightly different way than the WebSocket `get_table_rows`.
-See the section above on Navigating Forks. <!-- TODO: There is no anchor that exists.
-Commented out:[Navigating Forks](#navigating-forks-searching-graphql). -->
+See [Navigating Forks](#navigating-forks).
 3. You can do a _backward_ search to get recent transactions up to a limit, and then use the _first_ cursor from those results to do a _forward_ search on the same query, and listen to real-time events happening in real-time, all the while navigating forks.
 Make sure you keep track of the `undo` property in forward searches.

 ## API Reference

 This section contains subscriptions and queries that can be performed against our GraphQL interface.

 The best way to explore the GraphQL schemas, available subscriptions & queries as well as all arguments is to use the dfuse GraphiQL web page we provide for the different endpoints. <!-- TODO: There is no anchor that exists.
 Commented out: [Endpoints](#endpoints). -->

 The GraphQL schema is fully documented and should answer most of your questions regarding the data it serves.
 Within GraphiQL, simply place your